Daga (wrestler): Impact Wrestling (2019–2020)

-Pro Wrestling Noah (2023–present)
+Pro Wrestling Noah (2023–2026)

 Daga made his debut in Noah on the first night of the Noah Star Navigation 2023 from February 5, where he teamed up with Eita, Nosawa Rongai, Chris Ridgeway and Yoshinari Ogawa to defeat Alejandro, Amakusa, Junta Miyawaki, Seiki Yoshioka and Yo-Hey.
 At Noah Majestic 2023 on May 4, he teamed up with Eita to face Chris Ridgeway and Yoshinari Ogawa in tag team action.
 During match, he betrayed Eita and joined Stinger in the process.
 On the fifth night of the Star Navigation from June 22, 2023, he teamed up with stablemate Ridgeway to defeat Good Looking Guys (Tadasuke and Yo-Hey), capturing the GHC Junior Heavyweight Tag Team Championship.
 They vacated the titles on September 5, after Ridgeway left NOAH.
 On September 24 at Grand Ship In Nagoya, Daga attacked Hayata after he successfully defended the GHC Junior Heavyweight Championship, before challenging him to a title match.
 On November 4 at Demolition Stage In Niigata, Daga defeated Hayata to become the new champion.
 He lost the title to Amakusa on July 13 at Destination, in his eight title defense, ending his reign at 251 days.
 On August 13, Stinger disbanded, after Ogawa retired due to a neck injury.
 On September 1, Daga defeated Amakusa to regain the GHC Junior Heavyweight Championship.

 On January 1,2025 on Noah New Year Show, Daga lost the Junior title to Eita in a 2 out of 3 Fall match.

 On January 25, 2025, Omos handed his half of the GHC Tag Team Championship to Daga, after he announced that he would be leaving Noah to return to WWE.
 Subsequently, Daga announced a move to the heavyweight division.
 Two days later, the GHC committee announced that they do not honor Omos' transfer and the titles would be vacated instead.

+On April 1st 2026, Daga faced his former tag team partner Daiki Odashima, Daga would defeat Odashima with a Brainbuster after a back and forth 15 minute long match. in Daga's final match in Noah.
+After the match, Daga told Daiki Odashima that he was ready to become a singles champion.

+Second return to AAA (2026–present)

+On the June 20, 2026, episode of Lucha Libre AAA, Daga returned to Lucha Libre AAA Worldwide to revive Los Perros del Mal with new members Berto, Angel, Bronco Nima and Karmen Petrovic.
+All members came to the ring and attacked El Grande Americano.